LeenSamman/IMDB_Dataset_Sentiment_Classification_Task/README.md

 4. **GPT-2 Prompt Engineering** (`task4.py`)

    * Use 1-shot, 2-shot, and 3-shot few-shot prompt approaches
-   * Wrap the Hugging Face GPT-2 model in a simple CLI
    * Ensure outputs are strictly “Positive” or “Negative”

 ## Data